TanStack/query/docs/src/pages/reference/useQuery.md

   - Will be `true` if the data shown is the placeholder data.
 - `isPreviousData: boolean`
   - Will be `true` when `keepPreviousData` is set and data from the previous query is returned.
+- `isFetched: boolean`
+  - Will be `true` if the query has been fetched.
 - `isFetchedAfterMount: boolean`
   - Will be `true` if the query has been fetched after the component mounted.
   - This property can be used to not show any previously cached data.